f5devcentral/f5-cloudservicelab/README.rst

 * Postman: download `here <http://bit.ly/309wSLl>`_

-* An alternate email address: for limited-user role

 **IMPORTANT NOTE**: If you originally signed up for F5 Cloud Services through a Limited User invitation (such as an email invite from another lab or from a different account owner), then it is possible that you haven't yet completed a full registration.

 You can quickly tell if you have a full account by looking at your account(s) in the `F5 Cloud Services Portal <https://portal.cloudservices.f5.com/>`_.
 If you do now see any "Accounts you own:" and only see "Accounts you've been granted access to" as a **"Limited User"**, then you will need to create a full account & update user info before you can proceed with this lab.
 You can do so in the step 5(c) below via the F5 Cloud Services API using the Postman request titled "Set User Info (optional)", the details of which are outlined below after the Login.